 A security (SSL/TLS ) certificate is software that gets installed on your website.
-It allows data on your website to be encrypted during transmission between the web server and site users' browsers.
+It encrypts data on your website during transmission between the web server and site users' browsers.

 There are 3 levels of certificate: Domain Validation (basic), Organisation Validation, Extended Validation (the top level).
 All encrypt webpages and other data securely.
 See Certificate Levels below.

 The certificates that we sell don't cost much and the price even includes installation!
 Many site owners are used to Let's Encrypt which is free and is designed to auto-renew.
 It's big jump from $0 to annual fees.

 Certificate prices can vary by 200% or more.
 Sometimes the price jumps are a mystery.
 Other times, they reflect real product variations:

 Is the extra cost worth it?
 That depends on your line of business, your website(s), your customers and your competitors.
 For our pricelist, we didn't include higher end certificates that are beyond the budget of many of our clients.
 But if you want to pay $2000 and more, please get in touch.
 We won't say no.